 Structured study and performance of music with emphasis upon ensemble and analysis of stylistic practices.
 Some reading ability preferred.
 This ensemble is for experienced vocal musicians.
-Performances are part of class and attendance is mandatory.
+Dress rehearsals and performances are part of the class and attendance is mandatory.
 (3 hrs. lecture) Prerequisite: audition.
 Corequisite: MUS135.
 May be taken for more than two semesters.
-Offered on: A | 2 cr. hrs.
+Offered on: A / 2 cr. hrs.